zeebe-io/zeebe-chaos/chaosDays/_posts/2020-10-13-multiple-leader-changes.md

+---
+layout: post
+title:  "Multiple Leader Changes"
+date:   2020-10-13
+categories: chaos_experiment broker
+---

 # Chaos Day Summary

 Today I wanted to add new chaostoolkit experiment, which we can automate.
 We already have experiments like restarting followers and leaders for a partition, but in the past what also caused issues was multiple restarts/leader changes in a short period of time.
-This is the reason why I created https://github.com/zeebe-io/zeebe-chaos/issues/39.
+This is the reason why I created [#39](https://github.com/zeebe-io/zeebe-chaos/issues/39).

 ## Chaos Experiment: Multiple Leader Elections